BIOS3010/Module-4-Pairwise-alignment-2/README.md

 **Individual work:**

 ## 4.3 Using affine gap penalties
-Use the following code as inspiration to explore the optinal local alignments of the protein sequences `RLINLMPWVLATEYKNY` and `QFFPLMPPAPYWILATDFENY` using:
+Use the following code as inspiration to explore the optimal local alignments of the protein sequences `RLINLMPWVLATEYKNY` and `QFFPLMPPAPYWILATDFENY` using:
 - Non-affine gap penalty: -5, matrix: BLOSUM62
 - Affine gap penalties (open: -11, extend: -1), matrix: BLOSUM62
 - Affine gap penalties (open: -11, extend: -1), matrix: PAM30